penpot/penpot-docs/technical-guide/integration.md

 href="https://github.com/penpot/penpot/tree/main/backend/src/app/rpc"
 target="_blank">source code</a>, as a guide.

-All backend RPC calls labelled as `WEBHOOK` trigger webhook calls, if appropriate, with an equivalent payload.
+All backend RPC calls labelled as <code class="language-bash">WEBHOOK</code> trigger webhook calls, if appropriate, with an equivalent payload.

 The payload content is specified as <a href="https://clojure.org/guides/spec"